 As you can see, the batter will be thick.

-- Bake and allow the cookies to completely before cooling.
+1. Bake and allow the cookies to cool completely before adding the Nutella.
 If cookies are warm the Nutella filling will not keep its piped shape.

 Thumbprint tips and variations

-- We love the combination of the Nutella and hazelnuts.
+• We love the combination of Nutella and hazelnuts.
 But you can use other fillings such as these.

 If you like this recipe you may like these recipes too